rymeskar/distributed-hash-table/docs/Containarization.md

       "publishAllPorts": true
     }
 ```
+## Logging Problem
+Color control characters are weirdly encoded on Linux.
+Thus, it is recommended to:

+If you are using WebHostBuilder.CreateDefault setting ASPNETCORE_LOGGING__CONSOLE__DISABLECOLORS environment variable to true would disable colors too.
 ## Future Readings
 [Helm](https://helm.sh/) helps you manage Kubernetes applications — Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.